833.200.0213

 10 Best CBD Payment Processors

-While there are many payment processors available for merchants to choose from, there are few processors who will deal with high-risk accounts.
-CBD is one of these industries.
+While there are many payment processors for merchants to choose from, a few handle high-risk accounts.
+Find below some of the best credit card processing companies for CBD.
 Most CBD shops, though, will be able to open an account with the three solutions below, all of which integrate with KORONA POS:

 1. Square